Sugar Refiners & Sugarbakers

 * As 'regulars' will know, I have been answering queries to this website for seven years - I hope promptly and to the best of my ability.

 The last six months or so have seen a marked increase in the number of new enquirers who have not responded to my replies.
-I don't think the world is becoming more impolite, but I do think that maybe my replies are gently lost in spam filters, which are not being checked regularly.
+I don't think the world is becoming more impolite, but I do think that maybe my replies are getting lost in spam filters, which are not being checked regularly.
 'Sugar' and 'Research' are both words likely to be picked up by filters.

 If enquirers have not received a reply recently then let me know and I'll re-send.